abhashthapa/abt-ai-ebook-writer/README.md

 # E-Book Creator

-This project is a Python application for creating e-books using AI agents.
-It generates content, designs cover pages, and organizes chapters.
+This project is a command line Python application for creating e-books using AI agents.
+It generates table of content, content, designs cover pages for the book and each chapters, proofreads and exports into separate and merged MD and PDF files.

 ## Features

 - Generate e-book content using AI
 - Design cover pages with DALL-E 3
-- Organize chapters and proofread content
+- Organize chapters through TOC and proofread content
+- Export as a MD and PDF files

 ## Installation